 Please leave all coats, bags, any electronic devices, and valuable personal items back at school or on the bus.
+We strongly suggest that students bring their own headphones/earbuds for Museum audio devices on tours.

 Prohibited items:

 - Food and beverage (except bagged lunches for groups with Dining Hall reservation)

 - Chewing gum and candy

 - Writing utensils (pencils, pens, etc.)